raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### EDNS(0) and TSIG

-Since the ARCOUNT field MUST be zero, a DSO message MUST NOT contain an EDNS(0) option in the additional records section.
+Since the ARCOUNT field MUST be zero, a DSO message can't contain a valid EDNS(0) option in the additional records section.
 If functionality provided by current or future EDNS(0) options is desired for DSO messages, one or more new DSO TLVs need to be defined to carry the necessary information.